gdm413229/swwmgz_m/README.md

 When the **Automap** is open, the map name and stats will also be shown here.

 Optionally, a minimap can be shown below the score box too.
 This works mostly like the radar did in **SWWM Z**, but it has the added benefit of also showing map geometry.
-Colors are taken from GZDoom's own custom automap settings.
+Has its own configurable color scheme, but it can also be set to inherit these from GZDoom's own custom automap settings, or various vanilla presets.

 ### Bottom left corner